UP | HOME

 4. Here is a video of the turtle in action.

-`${embed video here, must show up inline in the README.md when rendered on github.
-Video file itself should be uploaded as an issue not in the repository}`
+${embed video here, must show up inline in the README.md when rendered on github.
+Video file itself should be uploaded as a github issue and linked here, not in the repository}`

 1. To upload a video: